starfys/heroesoftheswarm-rs/Readme.md

 ## TODO:
 ### Backend
 * Decide on bounds for the game
-* Implement a function that takes index and returns the x/y offsets (swarm formation)
 * Ryan's collision stuff
 ### Frontend
 * Positions are absolute right now and the bounding isn't implemented